-The attached Renewal Recommendation Reports provide summary information about each of the Renewal Applications that are before the Regents for action today as well as an analysis of the academic and fiscal performance of each school over the charter term.
+The attached Renewal Recommendation Reports provide summary information about the Renewal Application before the Regents for action today as well as an analysis of the academic and fiscal performance of the school over the charter term.

 The Department considers evidence related to the ten Performance Benchmark areas when making recommendations to the Regents concerning charter renewal applications.
 However, student academic performance is of paramount importance when evaluating each school.
-Each of the recommendations below were made after a full duediligence process over the charter term, including review of the information presented by each school in its Renewal Application, a specific fiscal review, a two-day renewal site visit conducted by a Department team during the fall of 2016, comprehensive analysis of achievement data and consideration of public comment.
-In the case of the charter schools being recommended for short-term renewal, the renewal findings warrant a renewal term of three years.
-Over the course of the charter term, the Department will closely monitor these charter schools based on the Monitoring Plan.
+The recommendation below was made after a full due-diligence process over the charter term, including review of the information presented by the school in its Renewal Application, a specific fiscal review, a two-day renewal site visit conducted by a Department team during the fall of 2016, comprehensive analysis of achievement data and consideration of public comment.
+In the case of the charter school being recommended for full-term renewal, the renewal findings warrant a renewal term of five years.
+Over the course of the charter term, the Department will closely monitor this charter school based on the Monitoring Plan.

-Renewal Recommendations
+Renewal Recommendation